ethereum/consensus-specs/specs/simple-serialize.md

 The serialized representation of composite types is comprised of two binary sections.

-* The first section is *fixed size* for all types, containing the concatenation of *either*
+* The first section is *fixed size* for all types, containing the concatenation of
-    - The serialized representation for each of the *fixed size* elements of value
+    - The serialized representation for each of the *fixed size* elements from the value
-    - The `"uint32"` serialized offset where the serialized representation of the *variable sized* type is located in the second section relative to the beginning of the first section.
+    - The `"uint32"` serialized offset where the serialized representation of the *variable sized* elements from the value are located in the second section.
 * The second section contains the concatenation of the serialized representations of **only** the *variable size* types.
     - This section is empty in the case of a purely *fixed size* type.

+> **NOTE**: Offsets are relative to the beginning of the beginning of the entire serialized representation (the start of the first section)

 #### `"vector"`, `"container"` and `"list"`

-An implementation of the `serialize` function for `"Vector"`, `"Container"` and `"List"` types would take the following form.
+Below is an illustrative implementation of the `serialize` function for `"Vector"`, `"Container"` and `"List"` types.

 ```python
 # The second section is just the concatenation of the serialized *variable size* elements